eckfel/Implicit-Surface-Visualizer/README.md

 - Python Flask Server
 - RESTful API for communication using JSON for data exchange
-- Support for Marching Cubes and Dual Contour algorithm (Implementation used from `https://github.com/BorisTheBrave/mc-dc/tree/master`)
+- Support for Marching Cubes and Dual Contour algorithm (Implementation used: `https://github.com/BorisTheBrave/mc-dc/tree/master`)

 ### API